David-Maisonave/Axter-Stash/StashPluginHelper/README.md

 # StashPluginHelper: Ver 0.1.0 (By David Maisonave)
-**StashPluginHelper** is a class that performs common implementation used in most plugins.
+**StashPluginHelper** extends the StashInterface class for plugins.

 ## Features
 - Log Features: